 How EnTrade nature markets work

-Our markets bring businesses and landholders together to trade certified environmental services for nature-based projects.
+Our markets bring businesses and landholders together to trade environmental services from certified nature-based projects.

 The process explained